The subwoofer is a must in surround sound for the best movies and music experience. But does it need to match the speakers?

 The home theater was invented for the purpose to feel the movies in the comfort of your home.
 I use the word feel not watch.

 That’s why the subwoofer should match your surround sound.
-So, it can immerse you into the movies or music.
+So, it can immerse you in movies or music.

 To completely optimize the surround sound read my guide.
 You will get top-of-the-notch sound after this optimization.